mschurr/rpccrushparty/README.md

 * Run the development server for testing `php -S localhost:80 server.php`
 * Deploy using HipHop `./hhvm.sh` or any PHP-enabled web server

-To add additional genders, modify `SurveyConstants`.
+To add additional genders, modify `SurveyConstants` and `structure.sql`.

-To add additional questions, or modify existing questions, modify `SurveyConstants` and `MatchScoreSystem`.
+To add additional questions, or modify existing questions, modify `SurveyConstants`, `MatchScoreSystem`, and `structure.sql`.

 Requirements:
 * Composer (getcomposer.org)